Ing140943/todolist/README.md

+# This is todo list web-application
+This is react web application that I start to implement the react.
+I create the todolist to represent what's the plan that we want to do on that day.

+## Function
+* Create the todo list
+* The list can edit if you want to provide more information
+* Delete the task
+* Complete the task when we finish the tasks

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).